 Chester Lake Larch Trees

 It may sound funny to those who are not familiar, but larch trees are the rock stars of the Canadian Rocky Mountain forests.
-Larch trees look like normal evergreen trees, but their needles turn a beautiful golden color in the fall, before falling off like a leaf.
+Larch trees look like normal evergreen trees, but their needles turn a beautiful golden colour in the fall, before falling off like a leaf.
 Seeing a cluster of golden larch trees on a sunny fall day is nothing short of breathtaking.

 Read More